Nedelchev86/JobsPy2/README.md

 ## Technologies Used

-- Django: Backend framework for building the web application.
+- Django: Backend framework for building the web application
 - Python: Programming language used for backend development.
-- HTML/CSS/JavaScript: Frontend technologies for user interface and interactivity.
+- Django Rest Framework to make API enpoints

-## Make .env Files
+-

-See envSampe.txt
+- React/HTML/CSS/JavaScript: Frontend technologies for user interface and interactivity.

 ## Installation